 The service offers managed WordPress hosting plus marketing, social media, and SEO tools such as content improvement recommendations, keyword selections, and more.
-Plus, even their cheapest plan includes unlimited data.

 Additionally, there are a number of plans that fit a range of budgets — each of which offers a year of a free domain name and Office 365 email.

 - All plans include a free domain, allowing you to create a professional-looking blog from the onset.

 - You’ll get a free Office 365 mailbox, which will allow you to have a branded inbox for your blog.

 - Enjoy unmetered bandwidth with all plans, giving your blog room to grow without forcing you to upgrade to a more expensive plan.